 However, the open-source revolution is now working its way into other fields, including transportation — more specifically, personal automobiles — especially those intended to be easy on the environment as well as your pocketbook.

-In this article, we will consider examples of open-source collaboration, being developed by computer, automotive and electronics engineers who wish to create new cars that can benefit from the development advantages offered by the open source approach.
+In this article, I will consider examples of open-source collaboration, being developed by computer, automotive and electronics engineers who wish to create new cars that can benefit from the development advantages offered by the open source approach.

 Farfegnugen for Free